Safer Streets Littleton: Quick-Build and Pilot Projects

 Construction Timeline

-Construction for the first phase of this project will begin in Spring 2025 which will include a protected bicycle intersection at Windermere Street and Belleview Avenue.
-Protected intersections physically separate people walking, biking, and rolling from vehicles up to and through the intersection and make it easier for these travelers to see and be seen by drivers.
-Repaving of Windermere Street from Layton Avenue to Ridge Road is planned for summer 2025.
+Repaving of Windermere Street from Layton Avenue to Prentice Avenue is planned for Fall 2025.
 As part of the pavement improvement work, crews will install the protected bike lane from Sheri Lane to Layton Avenue.

 Past Projects